 Over 11 million - that's how many digits are now on Instagram under the term #bodypositive.
 The social media hype has become a worldwide trend that has changed the way we think.
+"I hate the way I look" is what many people think when comparing themselves to unrealistic beauty standards.
 But in order to understand body positivity and at best to love ourselves, we need to look behind the cloak of beauty: What is actually beautiful?
 Why do we find something beautiful?
 And how do we learn to love ourselves?

 Is beauty really in the eye of the beholder?